webcrawlersdev/minesweeper/README.md

 - [ ] Tutorial (Take inspiration from wordle)
 - [ ] Onboarding (Don't know if a landing page makes sense, I want this site to be the game as soon as you enter.
 An onboarding similar to flow.rest might work)
 - [ ] About modal
+- [ ] focus ring (focus states are ok but its hard to tell where I am in the menus)

 ### Game